 On exhale, round your back into cat position, while pulling your abdomen in toward your spine.
 Let your head hang between your arms.
 On inhale, lift your head and focus your gaze on the ceiling while simultaneously caving your back and letting your belly hang toward the floor, mimicking a cow.
 Breathe slowly and evenly as you alternate between Cat and Cow.

 3. Cobra Pose

 The Cobra, named as such because it resembles the bending of a snake, opens your chest and gentle stretches your pelvis.

-Lie flat on the floor and place your hands directly below your shoulders.
+HOW TO DO IT: Lie flat on the floor and place your hands directly below your shoulders.
 Push up and, at the same time, press your pelvis and top of your feet firmly into the floor.
-Push your shoulder blades together, opening your chest, and straighten your arms as much as is comfortable to you.
+Push your shoulder blades together, opening your chest while keeping your elbows bent.
 Hold the pose 15 to 30 seconds, and then release down to the floor.

 Fish pose is difficult for the beginner yogi to achieve, so you can do the pose with your back supported by a thickly rolled blanket until you've worked your way up to the full position.

 HOW TO DO IT: Lie on your back on the floor using a yoga mat or rug for comfort.
 Stretch your legs out fully and point your toes.
 Slide your hands palm down underneath your lower back.
 Keep your forearms on the floor and your elbows hugged close to your body.